The Underlying Rules of My Method

 The same is true in life.
 You will lose money, relationships, health, youth.
 You will lose people you love.
 You will lose jobs, opportunities, ecosystems you thought were permanent.

 Resilience isn't bouncing back unchanged.
 It's being able to grieve, integrate, and rebuild.
-Loss is not optional.
-How you meet it is.
+How you meet loss is the only part that was ever yours to choose.

 🌟 Beyond Survival: Purpose, Creativity, and Joy